 When the place was the Sea Harvest they were known for their huge and delicious grouper sandwiches.
 I don’t think the Dolphin View even offers grouper.
 I chose the fried oysters because I honestly didn’t seen anything else that interested me.
 And the oysters were not all that flavorful.
 I would not get them again.
 I guess I am more of a clam lover.

 Maybe when the weather cools off, and if we live closer, we can go eat on the deck sometime.
-I love to eat by the water.
+I love to eat by the water and there are a lot of waterside restaurants to choose from.
 I hate to be too hard on a place after eating there just once.

 As I was finishing up this post, I discovered that today, August 6th, is National Lighthouse Day.
 And I just happen to have lighthouse photography to share from our recent trip to the beach.